cbc-univie/transformato/docs/Analysis.rst

 The :code:`SBATCH` - lines are cluster instructions and will differ depending on your needs and workload - manager.

 If you have aliased this script as e.g. :code:`transformato-analyse` , you may now simply go to the folder containing your replicates and run:

 .. code-block:: bash

-    transformato-analyse ./replicate-folder/ ./your-config.yaml
+    python transformato-analyse ./replicate-folder/ ./your-config.yaml

 You will get your results in a file called :code:`analysis_replicate-folder.out`

+.. |trafo| replace:: :math:`\texttt{TRANSFORMATO}`